vicchi/wp-shortcode-shield/readme.txt

 == Changelog ==

-The current version is 1.1.0 (2012.11.06)
+The current version is 1.1.0 (2012.11.12)

 = 1.1.0 =
+* Released 2012.11.12
-Other: Upgraded plugin to new version of WP_PluginBase to prevent class name clashes during future upgrades.
+* Other: Upgraded plugin to new version of WP_PluginBase to prevent class name clashes during future upgrades.
+* Other: Ensure WP_ShortCodeShield is not already defined and instantiate as a singleton.
+* Other: Rename misleading plugin constants (they're square brackets not angle brackets)

 = 1.0.1 =
+* Released 2012.08.29
-Fixed: Ensure WP_PluginBase is properly included and defined.
+* Fixed: Ensure WP_PluginBase is properly included and defined.

 = 1.0 =
+* Released 2012.07.17
 * This is the first version of WP Shortcode Shield.

 == Upgrade Notice ==